MrZoidberg/TaxCalcSoftwareDiscovery/Calculation engine storage trade-off.md

 Azure Cosmos DB is a globally distributed, multi-model database service that supports document, key-value, wide-column, and graph databases.
 It is a NoSQL database that supports multiple APIs, including Gremlin API for graph databases.
 It supports Apache TinkerPop graph computing framework.

 The graph database with Gremlin API can be used to store the rules for the calculation engine in a native graph format.
 The input data can be stored in a separate document database.
+The calculation engine can be implemented as a micro-service that reads rules from the graph database into memory-optimize DAG structures.

 #### Performance

-The performance of the graph database with Gremlin API is similar to the performance of Neo4j.
+Cosmos DB is a cloud database and its performance depends on the selected capacity mode and provisioned thoughput.
+In general, we can say that the performance of graph queries is significantly faster than SQL Server (2X+) and is comparable with Neo4j in a similar environment.

 However, to gain a signficant performance boost against SQL Server, the calculation engine queries must be optimized in the following way:

 - Apply filters early and aggressively
 - Label edges to filter out irrelevant edges